FAQ

 8. How does CCN minister to the physical needs of people in other countries?

 CCN believes that the core need of man is spiritual.
-Man must be made right with God through repentance and faith in Jesus Christ, because all of mankind is sinful and will face God on Judgment Day.
+Man must be made right with God through repentance and faith in Jesus Christ because all of mankind is sinful and will face God on Judgment Day.

 9. Does CCN sell interesting and effective gospel tracts?

-For information on how you can purchase CCN tracts to support the ministry, please email contact@changeyourcampus.net.
+We do not sell tracts on the internet, however, if we do a Crash Course for your Church we will sell tracts at the event for your convenience.
+For information on how you can purchase CCN tracts to support the ministry, please email contact@changeyourcampus.com.

 10. Does CCN host “evangelism boot camps" and/mission trips?

 Yes.
-CCN facilitates a yearly evangelism boot camp, called Repent and Witness Evangelism Camp, which is held in the summer CCN also hosts a Spring break mission trip, called the Official Campus Mission Tour (CMT).
+CCN facilitates a yearly evangelism boot camp, called Repent and Witness Evangelism Camp, which is held in the summer.
+CCN also hosts a Spring break mission trip, called the Official Campus Mission Tour (CMT).
 Find out when CCN is hosting its next evangelism camp and mission trip.

 11. I am currently not a college student.
 How can I get involved in CCN?

 We also welcome you to become part of our ministry’s official Prayer Team.
 Team members make a commitment to pray for the ministry daily and to receive prayer requests and praise reports via email.
-If you wish to join our Prayer Team, please email us at prayer@changeyourcampus.net.

 Finally, CCN is always looking for financial partners.
 Please visit our donation page, if you would like to give.